laerys/Balance-SimC/.github/ISSUE_TEMPLATE/beta_question.md

 > Enter the git build of the SimC version you have a question about.
 The git build can be found in the SimulationCraft banner at the top of the HTML report.

 **Description:**
-> What is you question?
+> What is your question?

 **SimC Report:**
 > If applicable, attach any HTML reports (if run locally) or links to Raidbots.com.